Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 Configuration
 -------------

-Elastic Fleet is pre-configured during Security Onion setup, however, centralized management of configuration is provided within its user interface inside of Kibana.
+Elastic Fleet is pre-configured during Security Onion setup.
+If you need to make changes to the configuration, you can do so via :ref:`kibana`.
 Configuration options for various components are detailed below.

 Agents
 ------

-This section displays registered Elastic agents (https://docs.securityonion.net/en/2.4/elastic-agent.html) and allows the user to add additional agents.
+This section displays registered Elastic agents and allows the user to add additional agents.
+For more information about Elastic agents, please see the :ref:`elastic-agent` section.

 To view agent details, click the ``Host`` name.